Have you noticed an unusually suspicious-looking cluster of eggs on the leaves and other parts of the plant?

-- Pick mature-looking cicadas, spider mites, and beetles by hand and dispose of them off immediately.
+- Pick mature-looking cicadas, spider mites, and beetles by hand and dispose of them immediately.

-- Spray water using a garden hose to knock off the insects and eggs off the plant.
+- Spray water using a garden hose to remove insects and eggs from the plant.

-- Place insect traps like Horti-Shield Yellow Sticky Tape near the entry point to trap spider mites before reaching the plant.
+- Place insect traps near the entry point to trap spider mites before reaching the plant.